TanMan-CAL/rl-sandbox-atari-breakout/README.md

 N-step returns get computed at insertion time so sampling stays fast.Single-trial mode for debugging, distributed mode for serious experiments.
 Off-policy algorithms use centralized replay with async actor-learners.
 On-policy ones collect rollouts and do mini-batch SGD.
 Everything logs to W&B continuously.

 Each experiment starts with a JSON spec defining the environment, observation wrappers, algorithm, and hyperparameters (or Optuna study config).
 The orchestrator validates this, creates a W&B run, and if it's distributed, tells Nebius to spin up N worker containers.
 Workers build environments from the spec with deterministic seeding.
 For off-policy algorithms, actors push transitions to centralized replay while learners sample batches and update networks.
 For on-policy, they collect rollouts, compute advantages with GAE, and do several epochs of local SGD.
 Checkpoints save every N steps and upload to S3.
-When training finishes, the evaluation harness runs deterministic rollouts on held-out seeds and environment variants, computing aggregate stats and saving detailed traces.
+When training finishes, the evaluation harness runs deterministic rollouts on held-out seeds and environment variants.

 ---